fiftyshadesocode/EyeCandy/README.md

 **Optional Step 2: Adding my tweaks to the UI**<br>
 --> Copy the css from the userChrome.css file in this repo and add to the browser by following the procedure given in Step2<br>
     Read through the comments the black colored text enclosed as such /* */ And anything you want to disable just select it and press ctrl+/ to exclude it

 /Note: if you decide to keep the icon changes you will have to download the icons from the icons folder in this repo and paste it in the chrome folder/
 /Also true if you do decide to keep the updated media player animation/

+Feel free to let me know if there are any issue as this is very much in active development